|

 Monastic infirmaries generally consisted of an accomodation hall, kitchens and chapel.
 In time, the central area of the great hall became an open courtyard from where the surrounding cells of the infirm monks could be accessed, as well as the kitchens and, by way of the slype or 'maiden's aisle', the east cloister of the abbey.
 An outer gateway gave access to the burial grounds and to Abbey Street.

-After the Dissolution, the chapel and other buildings became derelict and eventually disappeared but the old cells of the monks were added to and adapted into dwelling houses and these are clearly shown on 18th and 19th century maps of the city.
+After the Dissolution, the chapel and other buildings became derelict and eventually disappeared but the old cells of the monks were added to and adapted into dwelling houses and these are clearly shown on period maps of the city.

 There were five old houses standing in the Little Abbey Court- also known as the Abbey Close- when the the greater Abbey Court, some distance to the west, was renamed Abbey Square in the middle of the 18th century.
 As previously noted, they originated from the five lodgings of the sick monks and radiated from a central courtyard.
 A watercolour of 1875 shows some of the old houses, two-storied structures of red sandstone with upper floors of black-and-white work standing on the north side of the court.
 On the west side there is an ancient sandstone building, also of two stories, with mullioned windows capped by dripstone mouldings and the ground floor fronts show signs of niche or canopy works.

-All was to end in December 1884, however, when the entire area was demolished and the green lawns we see today were laid over their venerable foundations.
+All this was to end in December 1884, however, when the entire area was demolished and the green lawns we see today were laid over the venerable foundations.
 The old apple tree survived the destruction, however, and was recorded as still flourishing in 1918.
-Our photograph shows the spot where the monk's infirmary and Little Abbey Court once stood now being enjoyed by sunbathers.
+Our photograph shows the tranquil spot where the monk's infirmary and Little Abbey Court long stood, now being enjoyed by sunbathers.

 Rejoining